-This exercise combines the row exercise with dumbbell flys.
-You will really have to work your core to stay stable through both of these movements.
+This exercise combines the rowing exercise with dumbbell flies.
+You must work on your core to stay stable through both movements.
 Begin with your feet hip distance apart.
-Keeping your spine long (no rounding) hinge forward at your hips with a slight bend in your knees.
+Keep your spine long (no rounding), hinge forward at your hips with a slight bend in your knees.
 Hold the dumbbells with your arms straight.
-Row by pulling your elbows up toward the ceiling, squeezing your shoulder blades together.
-Bring your arms back down and then move into a “T” exercise, by bringing your arms out to your side to about shoulder height, again squeezing your shoulder blades together.
-Return back to the starting position.
+Row by pulling your elbows toward the ceiling, squeezing your shoulder blades together.
+Bring your arms back down and then move into a “T” exercise by bringing your arms out to your side to about shoulder height, again squeezing your shoulder blades together.
+Return to the starting position.
 Again, row, T exercise, and back to start.
 Do it one more time.

 Bent Over into a T

 Begin in a high plank position with dumbbells in your hands.
 You will need to make sure that your hands fit underneath the dumbbell and are not getting pressed into the floor.
-You want your head, shoulders, hips and feet in a straight line.
+You want your head, shoulders, hips, and feet in a straight line.
 Keep your core engaged.
-Go through a push up movement be bending your elbows and lowering your chest toward the floor.
+Go through a push-up movement by bending your elbows and lowering your chest toward the floor.
 Press back up and then move into a one-armed row.
-Pull one elbow up toward the ceiling, brining the dumbbell up towards your body.
+Pull one elbow toward the ceiling, bringing the dumbbell to your body.
 Push up again, and then row on the opposite side.
 If this is too difficult, perform the exercise from your knees.

 Push Up into a Row

-Start off with 5 repetitions of each exercise and see how you feel.
-This really targets your core and the joints and muscles that are stabilizing your core.
-If this becomes too easy, then you can increase to 2, 3 or 4 rounds in order to challenge your core more.
+Start with five repetitions of each exercise and see how you feel.
+This targets your core and the joints and muscles that are stabilizing your core.
+If this becomes too easy, you can increase to 2, 3, or 4 rounds to challenge your core more.

+Enter in your injury or pain.
+There is a good chance that I have an article, an interview, or a video for you to help you overcome your injury or pain.
 Make sure to swing by ExercisesForInjuries.com.
-Enter in your injury or pain.
-There is a good chance that I have an article, an interview or a video for you to help you overcome your injury or pain.

-Secondly, if you are watching this on YouTube, head up above and hit “Subscribe”.
-What that will do is every couple of days you will get a video like this where I talk about overcoming injury or pain.
+Secondly, if you watch this on YouTube, head above and hit “Subscribe.”
+You will get a video like this where I talk about overcoming injury or pain every couple of days.

 Rick Kaselj, MS

-If you want to have a flatter stomach and toned abs without the risk of injury, then click here to check out the Invincible Core system.
+If you want a flatter stomach and toned abs without the risk of injury, click here to check out the Invincible Core system.